Markers

 Declaring Marker Handlers

-You can directly use the CIQ.Markers class as a handler in your code or derive custom handlers from it.
-This allows you to be able to use different marker classes for different event types.
-So for example you can have a 'dividend' handler that places markers above the candle high, or a news handler that places the marker under the candle low or even all the way on the bottom edge of the chart.
-You decide.
+Creating a custom Marker Handler allows you to create different marker classes for different event types.
+For example, you can have a dividend handler that places markers above the candle high, or a news handler that places the marker under the candle low or simply at the bottom of the chart.

 CIQ.Marker.MyHandler = function(params) {